 While there is a focus on theory, you have ample opportunity to apply it to real case scenarios.Francesca, student International and Transnational Criminal Law Read the more stories of students

-The University of Amsterdam offers two tracks under its Master's programme on International Criminal Law.
-The second, other track offered by Amsterdam Law School offers a joint programme in International Criminal Law.
-Whilst the first semester is generally similar to ITCL, students will take the second semester at Colombia Law School in New York.
+The University of Amsterdam offers two tracks under its Master's programme in International Criminal Law.
+The other track offered by Amsterdam Law School is a joint programme in International Criminal Law.
+Whilst the first semester is shared with students in the ITCL programme, those enrolled in the joint program will spend the second semester at Colombia Law School in New York.

-This LLM programme prepares students for a career in international criminal law.
+The LLM programme in International and Transnational Criminal Law prepares students for a career in international criminal law.
 Graduates will be singularly qualified to assume leadership roles in the world of international criminal courts and tribunals, including the International Criminal Court (ICC), national legal institutions and law firms, and international criminal law academia and ministries of foreign affairs, justice and defence.